The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 17. Mux

 The creative chef at Mux takes Mexican street food to a different level.
-You will find a variety of flavors from the cuisine of all of Mexico, combined in so many innovative ways.
+You will find a variety of flavors from Mexico’s cuisine, combined in many innovative ways.

 Make sure you go there with an empty stomach so you can try more of their delicious dishes.